El Dorado: Quesada's conquest of the Muisca

 The Muisca were an agricultural people who built in wood rather than stone.
-They were not a unified tribe, but a loose organization of independent chiefdoms.
+They were not a unified tribe, but were organized into independent chiefdoms.
 The two most important rulers, to whom most of the other chieftains paid fealty, were the zipa, who ruled the lands to the south, and the zacque, who ruled the lands to the north.
-The Muisca were skilled at goldsmithing and cottonweaving, but they produced little cotton of their own and no gold mines were within their territory.
-They acquired these raw materials through trade, their own principal exports being salt, which was extracted from naturally occurring deposits, and manufactured objects such as golden jewellery and cotton blankets.
-Most of the golden objects crafted by the Muisca were actually made of a gold-copper alloy called tumbaga.
-Gold played an important role in Muisca religion; it decorated the principal temples and was used for votive offerings and funerary goods, often in the form of an anthropomorphic tunjo.
+The Muisca were skilled goldsmiths and cotton weavers, but they produced little cotton of their own and had no gold mines within their territory.
+They acquired these raw materials through trade, exporting salt from natural deposits as well as manufactured objects such as golden jewellery and cotton blankets.
+Most golden objects crafted by the Muisca were actually made of tumbaga, a gold-copper alloy.
+Gold played an important role in Muisca religion.
+It decorated major temples and was used for votive offerings and funerary goods, often as anthropomorphic tunjo figures.

-Quesada's first move upon arriving at the Muisca plateau was to march on the zipas palace at Bacatá (modern-day Funza).
-(Note: The town's name was transliterated to Bogothá or Bogotá by the Spanish, but it is a little to the west of the modern-day city of Bogotá.
-The name Bacatá or Bogotá can also refer to the general region.)
-The native armies sent to halt the advance of the Spaniards were easily defeated and by the end of April Quesada had entered Bacatá.
-The zipa, however, had fled, taking all his treasure with him.
-After a few failed attempts to track him down, Quesada removed to the northern territory, where he had heard emerald mines existed.
-He found the mines at Somondoco, but they were difficult to work and his men were unable to recover more than a few emeralds.
-He then continued north to Tunja, home of the zacque, where the conquistadors uncovered "the single greatest haul of treasure in the entire conquest of Muisca territory".
-They captured the zacque and looted the palace, then turned their attention to nearby Sogamoso.
-This was a major religious centre and the location of the Muisca's most sacred temple.
-The Spaniards accidentally burnt this temple to the ground, but not before acquiring another substantial haul of gold.
+Quesada's first move on reaching the Muisca plateau was to march on the zipas palace at Bacatá, near modern-day Funza.
+(Note: The town's name was transliterated by the Spanish to Bogothá or Bogotá, but it lay a little west of the modern-day city of Bogotá.
+The name Bacatá or Bogotá can also refer to the wider region.)
+The forces sent to halt the Spanish advance were defeated, and by the end of April Quesada had entered Bacatá.
+The zipa, however, had fled with his treasure.

+After several failed attempts to track him down, Quesada moved to the northern territory, where he had heard that emerald mines existed.
+He found the mines at Somondoco, but his men extracted only a few emeralds.
+He then continued north to Tunja, home of the zacque, where the conquistadors seized what Francis describes as "the single greatest haul of treasure in the entire conquest of Muisca territory".
+They captured the zacque and looted the palace, then turned their attention to nearby Sogamoso, a major religious centre and the site of the Muisca's most sacred temple, Sugamuxi.
+The temple was destroyed after two Spanish soldiers, Sánchez and Rodríguez, entered it at night to remove its gold decorations.
+While removing the gold, they set their lit torches on the temple's grass floor matting, causing a fire that spread through the building despite Spanish efforts to extinguish it.
+Although the temple was lost, Spanish officials reported that 40,000 pesos of fine gold were found at Sogamoso.